zachboth/the-vanual/_posts/2015-01-07-insulation.markdown

 #### <span class="number"><span>4</span></span> Cut rigid foam paneling to cover upper panels and ceiling

-Measure and cut the rigid foam to fit into the cieling and the popout panels (if you have them).
+Measure and cut the rigid foam to fit into the cieling and the pop-out windows (if you have them).
 These should go over the reflectix.
-If you cut the foam just ever so slightly larger than it needs to be, you can squeeze the paneling into it’s spot and it’ll stay without any assistance.
+If you cut the foam ever so slightly larger than it needs to be, you can squeeze the paneling into it’s spot and it’ll stay without any assistance.
 Probably still good to tape the edges with Tyvek for added precaution.

 <img src="../img/post-images/insulation-panel.jpg" />